 When seeking life insurance for diabetics, you will typically be asked certain question by the life insurance company’s underwriters.
 This is because the underwriters want to obtain a clear picture of your overall health condition.

 They also want to get an idea of how well you are managing your diabetes.
 This will help them in determining whether or not you will be a good risk for the insurance company to take on by accepting you for life insurance coverage.

-Factors That Will Affect The Premium Rates
+Factors Which Will Affect The Premium Rates.

 Some of the primary determinants will include:

 - Type of diabetes.
-One of the most prominent factors that will affect your life insurance premium is whether you have Type One or Type Two diabetes.
+One of the most prominent factors is whether you have Type One or Type Two diabetes.
 Those who have Type Two diabetes will typically pay lower life insurance premiums.

-- The date of your diagnosis – If you have had diabetes for a long period of time, there is a chance that you may have complications.
+- The date of your diagnosis – If you have had diabetes for a long period of time, there is a chance you may have complications.
 With this in mind, your premium rates may be higher than if you have just recently been diagnosed.
 Likewise, the age at which you were diagnosed with diabetes will also make a difference.
-For example, if your diagnosis occurred prior to age 40, it is likely that your premium rate may be higher than if you were diagnosed after the age of 40.
+For example, if your diagnosis occurred prior to age 40, it is likely your premium rate may be higher than if you were diagnosed after the age of 40.

 In addition to these factors, the life insurance underwriters will also take other criteria into consideration as well, such as whether you have other health conditions, whether or not you smoke or use tobacco products, and what type of potentially risky activities you participate in.